Graduate GIS Officer

 About the role

-This role provides a strong opportunity for an experienced GIS professional to contribute to the management, analysis and improvement of Council’s spatial and asset information.
-The position focuses on maintaining high‑quality GIS datasets, undertaking spatial analysis, and producing mapping and reporting outputs that support infrastructure planning, asset management and operational activities across Council.
+This role provides an excellent opportunity for a graduate or early-career GIS professional to contribute to the management, analysis and improvement of Council’s spatial and asset information.

 The key responsibilities of the role include:

-• Maintain and update Council’s GIS and asset databases, ensuring spatial and attribute data accuracy and integrity.
+Maintain and update Council’s GIS and asset databases, ensuring spatial and attribute data accuracy and integrity

-• Capture, validate and manage spatial and asset data from a range of sources, including field collection and As Constructed information.
+Capture, validate and manage spatial and asset data from a range of sources, including field collection and As Constructed information

 About you

-• Current driver’s licence.
+Current driver’s licence

 Our Culture and Benefits